How to Fix a Crisis

 This year, Vathrakokoilis plans to use salty water for irrigation when his well dries up.
 That’s what he did last year.
 “It ruins the quality of the agricultural products,” he said.
 “But in the end, that’s what we’re going to use.”

 Leaning over the bed of his Ford pickup, he relit his cigarette, took a drag, and let out a nostril of smoke.
 “Tourism is fine.
-Hotels and rooms to live are fine.
+Hotels and rooms to live in are fine.
 Tourists are fine.
 We all profit from that,” he said.
-“But somehow we have to combine the rooms to live with a restaurant that doesn’t serve a steak that comes from France, but a steak that comes from this island.” ♦
+“But somehow we have to combine the rooms to live in with a restaurant that doesn’t serve a steak from France, but a steak that comes from this island.” ♦

 Potato production in Naxos faces pressure